-- ♦ If English is not the native language, an official TOEFL score is required: 213 on the computer based; 550 on the paper based; 79 on the internet based TOEFL.
+♣ If English is not the native language, an official TOEFL score is required: 213 on the computer based; 550 on the paper based; 79 on the internet based TOEFL.
 (Official means the score must be sent directly from ETS to McMurry).
-Individual graduate programs may also put additional requirements on TOEFL subsection scores. - ♦ Official academic transcripts must show evidence of completion of international equivalent of bachelor's degree. - Individual graduate programs may add additional requirements to transcript/degree certification.
+Individual graduate programs may also put additional requirements on TOEFL subsection scores.